zachwylde00/ethereum.solidity-repository/docs/060-breaking-changes.rst

 * The unnamed function commonly referred to as "fallback function" was split up into a new fallback function that is defined using the ``fallback`` keyword and a receive ether function defined using the ``receive`` keyword.
 If present, the receive ether function is called whenever there is no call data.
 The new fallback function is called when no other function matches.
 It can be payable in which case it may accept value or non-payable in which case transactions not matching any other function which send value will revert.
+Unless you are following an upgrade or proxy pattern, you should not need to implement the fallback function.

 How to update your code